-Table 8 lists the urban waste water treatment plants in the catchment up to a distance of 20 kilometres from the shellfish area.
-Map 18 illustrates these pressures and map references link the map and table.
-Information provided in the table in relation to the plants includes:
+Table 8 lists the abstractions in the catchment up to a distance of 20 kilometres from the designated shellfish area.
+Map 20 illustrates these pressures and map references link the map and table.
+Information provided in the table in relation to abstractions includes.